Gourma-Rharous

 Gourma-Rharous (/fr/) or Rharous, is a rural commune and small town in the Timbuktu Region, Mali.
 The town is the administrative center (chef-lieu) of the Gourma-Rharous Cercle and lies on the right bank of the Niger River 110 km east of Timbuktu.
 The commune has an area of approximately 7,000 km^{2} and contains 29 villages.
 In the census of 2009 it had a population of 26,115.

+History

 French singer Daniel Balavoine died in a helicopter crash in Gourma-Rharous as he was leading a fund-raising effort in Africa during the 1986 Dakar Rally.

+During the 2026 Mali offensives, the Azawad Liberation Front attacked the a military camp near the town.